Crumbs and Whiskers

-Crumbs and Whiskers is a small business which operates cat cafés that foster rescue cats and offer cafe amenities, in Washington, D.C., and Los Angeles, California.
+Crumbs and Whiskers is a cat café that foster rescue cats and offer cafe amenities in Washington, D.C., and Los Angeles, California.
 Crumbs & Whiskers partners with rescues who save cats at risk of euthanasia in high kill shelters and cats facing homelessness on the streets.

 Crumbs and Whiskers opened its first cat café in Washington on June 20, 2015; this was the first cat café to open in the Washington metropolitan area.
 The Washington, D.C., café is partnered with Homeward Trails Animal Rescue, and provides a living space for around 20 to 25 cats at a time.
 Through the partnership arrangement, the Homeward Trails provides vaccinated and vetted cats to Crumbs and Whiskers, which functions as a foster home for the cats until they are adopted.

 The Los Angeles café opened on September 30, 2016, and was the first cat café to open in the Los Angeles metropolitan area.
 The Los Angeles café is partnered with Stray Cat Alliance, a Los Angeles–based animal rescue which provides cats for the café.
 Similar to the Washington, D.C., café, the Los Angeles café offers a living space for the cats until they are adopted.

 Crumbs and Whiskers uses an online booking system for scheduling visits and offers a fixed admission price per visit.

+In January 2026, employees at the Washington location began petitioning for a union alleging unsafe working conditions, low wages, and inadequate cat medical care.
+The location closed in February 2026 amidst allegations by staff of union busting by ownership but reopened in March 2026 after employees successfully unionized.